Danielle Smith: Chemtrails

+Ancestry claims and residential school gravesites

 Smith has made claims about her ancestry that have been debunked by genealogists and Canadian immigration records.
 Her paternal great-grandfather was Philipus Kolodnicki, whose name was anglicized to "Philip Smith" upon arriving in Canada.
-In a 2012 profile in The Globe and Mail, Smith claimed Kolodnicki was a Ukrainian immigrant who arrived in Canada in 1915.
 In October 2022, she claimed Kolodnicki left Ukraine after the First World War, which ended in 1918, to escape communism.
 She said her political beliefs were "largely born out of a complete distrust of the socialism from which my great-grandfather fled."
+In a 2012 profile in The Globe and Mail, Smith claimed Kolodnicki was a Ukrainian immigrant who arrived in Canada in 1915.

-However, immigration records show Kolodnicki arrived in Canada in 1913, before either the First World War or the 1917 October Revolution.
-Additionally, Kolodnicki listed his nation of origin as Austria and his race as Ruthenian, a term that referred to the ancestors of modern Ukrainians, Belarusians and Rusyns.
+Immigration records reviewed by the Toronto Star showed Kolodnicki arrived in Canada in 1913, before either the First World War or the 1917 October Revolution.
+Kolodnicki also listed his nation of origin as Austria and his race as Ruthenian, a term that at the time referred to the ancestors of modern Ukrainians, Belarusians and Rusyns.

-Beginning in 2012, Smith claimed she had Cherokee roots through her great-great-grandmother, Mary Frances Crowe.
-Smith also claimed Crowe was part of the Trail of Tears and forcibly relocated to Kansas in the 1830s.
-However, an investigation from APTN National News looked over U.S. census records and found Crowe was born in 1870 in Georgia, about 20 years after the U.S. government forced the Cherokee out of their homelands.
+Beginning in 2012, Smith publicly claimed she had Cherokee roots through her great-great-grandmother, Mary Frances Crowe.
+Smith also claimed Crowe was a victim of the Trail of Tears and forcibly relocated to Kansas in the 1830s.
+An investigation by APTN National News found Crowe was born in 1870 in Georgia, about 20 years after the U.S. government forced the Cherokee out of their homelands.
 Kathy Griffin, a Cherokee genealogist in Texas who worked with APTN, could not find proof that any of Smith's ancestors were members of the historical Cherokee tribes, including the Eastern Band of Cherokee Indians, the United Keetoowah Band of Cherokee Indians of Oklahoma, or the Cherokee Nation.
 Smith's ancestors also did not appear on the Dawes Roll, a U.S. registry cataloguing members of the Cherokee, Creek, Choctaw, Chickasaw and Seminole.

-A statement to the National Post following APTN's story said Smith had not done a “deep dive into her ancestry” and "heard about her heritage from her loved ones."
+Following APTN's story, Smith's press secretary said Smith had not done a "deep dive into her ancestry" and "heard about her heritage from her loved ones".
+Smith also made posts on Locals.com that questioned the legitimacy of reports that unmarked graves had been found at residential schools.
+In August 2025, Smith was subject to another controversy when she was seen wearing a traditional First Nations ribbon skirt, receiving criticism from some in the Indigenous community due to the sacred nature of ribbon skirts.